GrandPubba/continuous-deployment-on-kubernetes/labs/create-jenkins-pipeline.md

 You have now rolled out that change to a subset of users.

-Once the change is deployed to staging, you can continue to roll it out to the rest of your users by creating a branch called `production` and pushing it to the Git server:
+Once the change is deployed to staging, you can continue to roll it out to the rest of your users by merging the staging branch into the master branch:

 ```shell
 $ git checkout master